ShadiPoortarigh/Snapp-Quera_GO_Bootcamp_Final_Task/README.md

     HTTP requests are translated into NATS messages using the respective subject (e.g., rate, purchase, sell).

 3. Service Handlers:
-    Different microservices listen to these subjects and process the requests.
+    Different services listen to these subjects and process the requests.

 4. Response Handling:
     The service handlers send replies back to the requester via NATS.